ISSPUS/Shipmee/README.md

 ## Disclaimer

-This is an academic project done during the Software Engineering & Professional Practice subject.
+This is an academic project done during the Software Engineering & Professional Practice subject at [Universidad de Sevilla](https://www.informatica.us.es).
 The result of the development (know as the Service) is deployed but it's no longer supported.
 There is no warranty for any of the provided services, as the payment system.

+## Our web
+You can access the web using [this link](http://shipmee.es)

 ## The idea